aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.settings/compatibilityoptions/_index.md

 ﻿---
 title: CompatibilityOptions class
 second_title: Aspose.Words for Python via .NET API Reference
-description: "Contains compatibility options (that is, the user preferences entered on the Compatibility tab of the Options dialog in Microsoft Word)."
+description: "Contains compatibility options (that is, the user preferences entered on the Compatibility tab of the Options dialog in Microsoft Word)"
 type: docs
 weight: 20
 url: /python-net/aspose.words.settings/compatibilityoptions/